Preservationist

 Preservationist is generally understood to mean historic preservationist: one who advocates to preserve architecturally or historically significant buildings, structures, objects, or sites from demolition or degradation.
 Historic preservation usually refers to the preservation of the built environment, not to the preservation of, for instance, primeval forests or wilderness.

-Preservationist is, however, sometimes used descriptively in other contexts, notably with regards to language and the environment.
+Preservationist is, however, sometimes used descriptively in other contexts, notably with regard to language and the environment.

 Other uses of the term

 Persons who work to preserve ancient or endangered languages are called language preservationists.